 The compliance fee will be calculated separately for each scheme wishing to use the fee and for each WEEE stream.
 It will be calculated from a combination of the weighted average collection and treatment costs plus an amount to reflect the avoided direct operational management costs (avoided transactional cost).
 The collection and treatment costs will be escalated by a factor related to the degree of scheme shortfall against the national target set by the Government in each stream, so that a greater fee is payable for a shortfall which is more significant compared to the Government's requirement.
+There is an alternative formula for any streams where the national target is not met through total collections, but this similarly involves an escalator.

-The basic formula used to calculate the compliance fee for each stream of WEEE will be:
+The basic formula used to calculate the compliance fee for each stream of WEEE (where UK collections are either balanced or in excess of the UK target for that stream) will be: